swina/feathersjs-webpush-notifications/README.md

 ## Getting Started

-**You need @feathers
-Getting up and running is as easy as 1, 2, 3.
+Getting up and running is as easy as:

 1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.